kenoxa/svelte-hyperscript/README.md

 ## API

 We [aim to support](#feature-set) all svelte features.
 In some cases this is not possible due to the static nature of hyperscript.
-For those case we provided feasible workarounds:
+For those cases we provided feasible workarounds:

 ### Using stores to allow reactivity